shijiezhou1/Coconut-Factory/README.md

 # Coconut-Factory
-The game is using Arduino firmata and processing to combine.
+Arduino firmata and processing are used for this project